uoy-ads/ads-guides-marinesurvey/content/4-CreatingDigitalArchive.md

+---
+authors:
+  - name: null
+---

-# Creating the Digital Archive
+# 4 Creating the Digital Archive

-## Data Selection: Deciding what to Archive
+## 4.1 Data Selection: Deciding what to Archive

 During the course of a project data may be generated that might not be considered as suitable for inclusion in the final project archive.
 For example, the patch text and the sound velocity test where system adjustments might be made to counter ‘smiles’ or ‘frowns’ in the data where the outer beams of sound are moving faster or slower than assumed.
 It is also common to run a few survey lines over the top of a known object to also check motion sensors, with errors in tidal adjustment manifesting as mismatched survey lines.